Azure-Samples/azure-functions-pytorch-image-identify/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This sample shows how to set up an write a .NET Function app which writes to a Kafka Topic.
+This sample shows how to set up and write a .NET Function app which writes to a Kafka Topic.
 It is using Confluent Cloud for the Kafka cluster.
 It also shows how to deploy this app on a Premium Function app.

 ## Prerequisites